 In the case of zk-snarks, advanced mathematical techniques like elliptic curve pairing and homomorphic encryption could help in blind evaluation.
 Blind evaluation of polynomials basically means that you don’t know the point under evaluation.
 The public parameters can help in determining the point to be checked.
 However, elliptic curve pairing ensures that both the prover and verifier are unaware of the point of identity assessment.

 Finally, users should also understand how to add zero-knowledge or ‘zk’ in zk-snark blockchain applications.
 The elements covered in the design of zk-snarks till now show how you can get a short, non-interactive, and single message proof.
 The ‘zk’ part is important for ensuring the confidentiality of secret inputs.
 Interestingly, it is easy to add ‘zk’ part if the prover uses ‘random shifts’ of the original polynomials.
 Most important of all, the polynomials should have the capability to satisfy the required identity.

-Also Read: How Zero Knowledge Proofs are Changing Blockchain
+Wondering about the role of Zero Knowledge Proofs in Blockchain?
+Check here How Zero Knowledge Proofs are Changing Blockchain